- Case Interview

 Consultants in McKinsey are influenced by its own culture; BCG consultants possess their unique culture.
-However, management consulting culture stays well-defined, consistent, and identical across organizations.
-By completely possessing the characteristics below, you might gain 1st great impression from the interviewer without consciousness.
+However, management consulting culture stays well-defined, consistent, and identical across organizations which is also the unconsciousness of Case Interview.
+By completely possessing the characteristics below, you might break into the unconsciousness of Case Interview & gain 1st great impression from the interviewer without consciousness.

 The consulting industry has put responsibility into a new level, in which you are not only taking care of your job but you should be ready to solve any problems going beyond your scope of work.
 Literally, you treat your job like your baby and you “own” it rather than just be responsible for it.